Social Impact Definition and Terms

 The financial, human, and material resources used for development intervention.

-The creation or reinforcement of a network of organizations to effectively generate, allocate, and use human, material, and financial resources to attain specific objectives is sustainable.
+Creating or reinforcing a network of organizations to effectively generate, allocate, and use human, material, and financial resources to attain specific objectives is sustainable.

 A characteristic of our mental states and experiences represents something other than itself and gives a sense of something.
 This representational character of mind or consciousness – its being “of” or “about” something – is intentionality.